GA-MEB/git-css-hw/README.md

 ## Directions

-We'll be doing more work on `example-git-project` for tonight's homework; if for whatever reason you weren't able to finish yesterday's assignment, there is some starter code in the root of this repo that you can work off of.

-Just like yesterday, you will be implementing a series of changes to your site, and making commits after each one.
+Just like yesterday, you will be implementing a series of changes to a website, and making commits after each one.
 Also just like yesterday, you **must** use `git commit` rather than `git commit -m` to make your commits, and you should try as much as possible to adhere to the Commit Guidelines below.

-If you choose to use the starter code we've provided instead of your previous work, your first commit tonight should be replacing your old files with these new ones.
+Some HTML files have been provided for you to start off with -- these should roughly match what you submitted yesterday.

 Ready?
 Let's get started.